 3.2 The contract shall only come into effect upon our order confirmation, which shall be sent by a separate e-mail.
 The order confirmation shall be issued within three working days after checking the data and information provided by the customer.

 4.1 The subject matter of the contract is the permission to use the software as a SaaS solution.
 This includes the monitoring and analysis of endpoints (endpoints are domains, URLs, hostnames, websites, IP addresses that can be accessed via the network (e.g. Internet)) within the scope of the booked plan.

-4.2 Furthermore, the provision of the Enginsight client is included, which must be installed on the customer’s systems in order to send measurement data to the provider.
-The use of the functions of the software by the customer requires an access authorization to the software, which in turn influences the range of functions available to the user.
+4.2 Furthermore, the provision of the Enginsight client is included, which must be installed on the customer’s systems (hosts) in order to send measured data to the provider.
+In addition, the software components Watchdog and Hacktor are provided, which must be set up and operated by the customer.
+The use of the functions of the software by the customer requires an access authorization to the software, which in its turn affects the range of functions available to the user.

 4.4 The Software shall not be deemed to have a quality that goes beyond the aforementioned scope of functions.
 Technical data, specifications and performance data in public statements, in particular in advertising material, are no guarantees.
 The assumption of a guarantee for certain characteristics (quality) requires express agreement in text form in order to be effective.

 4.5 The customer receives access to the respective services against payment of the agreed fee.